Educational Requirements

 Education Requirements for Becoming an Embroidery Designer

-To become a successful embroidery designer in India, a combination of formal education, specialized training, and practical skills is essential.
-Here’s a detailed breakdown:
+To become a successful embroidery designer in India, a combination of formal education, technical skills, and creative talent is essential.
+Here's a breakdown of the recommended educational path:

 -